Adamson House: A tile showcase

 Adamson House is best known for its extensive use of locally produced Malibu tile.
 In 1926, May K. Rindge (Rhonda Rindge Adamson's mother) established a tileworks east of the Malibu Pier.
 The factory was run by Rufus Keeler, an innovative ceramic engineer, who worked with local artisans to design decorative art tile, employing more than 100 persons in the late 1920s and creating "some of the most colorful and inventive glazed tiles in the country."
 Hand-crafted art tile fired from local clay was specially designed for each room of the Adamson House.
 Even the ceiling of one of the bathrooms was tiled.
 In 1930, the Los Angeles Times reported: "Striking tile effects have been obtained from original designs of the craftsmen and artists of the pottery and floors, walls and patios."
 Sixty-seven years later, the Los Angeles Times was still writing about the home's extraordinary tilework: "This huge Spanish-style mansion, built in 1929 (sic), might as well be called the house that tile built.
 Tile is everywhere — from the ceramic wall clock above the tile-topped oak table in the kitchen to the floor-to-ceiling tiled bathrooms."

 One of the home's most popular examples of tilework is a 60 ft imitation Persian carpet made of tile, including small pieces designed to look like rug fringes.
 In the exterior of the house, the colorfully tiled Neptune Fountain, Peacock Fountain and Star Fountain are among the home's most photographed examples of tilework.
 Nearby, there is also an elaborately tiled outdoor tub used by the Adamsons to bathe their dogs.
 The bathhouse and swimming pool are also covered with Malibu tile, and the dressing rooms have tiled showers with decorative motifs.
-The house has been called a "museum of tile" and the "Taj Mahal of Tile."
-The Malibu Potteries only operated for six years from 1926–1932, and the Adamson House has many of the potteries' most significant remaining works.
+The house has been called a "museum of tile" and the "Taj Mahal of Tile".
+The Malibu Potteries only operated for six years from 1926 to 1932, and the Adamson House has many of the potteries' most significant remaining works.